MicrosoftDocs/Viva/Viva/viva-security.md

 ### Viva Glint
 Microsoft Glint is a people-driven platform that provides visibility into the health of your organization and guides effective action.

-This happens through the analysis of Microsoft 365 collaborative data and organizational (HR) data that you provide or that's used in Microsoft Azure Active Directory.
+This happens through the analysis of Microsoft 365 collaborative data and organizational (HR) data that you provide or that's used in Microsoft Entra ID.
 Because of the potential sensitivity about how data could be used, Viva Glint uses role-based access to control who has access.
 [Learn about assigning roles for viewing feedback in reporting.](https://go.microsoft.com/fwlink/?linkid=2230740)

 ### Viva Goals
 Microsoft Viva Goals is a goal-alignment solution that connects teams to your organization’s strategic priorities, unites them around your mission and purpose, and drives business.
 For information about security in Viva Goals, see [Viva Goals security, privacy, and compliance](goals/vg-privacy-and-security.md).

 ### Viva Insights
-Microsoft Viva Insights produces useful insights about how your organization and employees function by analyzing Microsoft 365 collaboration data and organizational (HR) data that you provide or that's used in Microsoft Azure Active Directory.
+Microsoft Viva Insights produces useful insights about how your organization and employees function by analyzing Microsoft 365 collaboration data and organizational (HR) data that you provide or that's used in Microsoft Entra ID.

 Because of the potential sensitivity about how data could be used, Viva Insights uses role-based access to control who has access.